 Protected characteristics groups under the Equality Act 2010 What do you know?
 Summary of data about your service-users and/or staff What do people tell you?
 Summary of service-user and/or staff feedback What does this mean?
 Impacts identified from data and feedback (actual and potential) What can All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations Disability The results of the Libraries Strategic Commissioning Strategy consultation, held in 2017, showed that 15% of respondents identified themselves as having a disability, compared to 20.3% of residents of East Sussex who have a long-term health condition or disability.
-For comparison the Plus survey highlighted that 36% of respondents stated that they had a disability.
+For comparison the Plus survey highlighted that 28% of respondents stated that they had a disability.
 Library staff have highlighted that some customers who have mobility issues have indicated accessing some buildings is difficult and enough to put some off from using the facilities.
 The needs assessment has identified that there are health and wellbeing needs which the Library And Information Service can meet by running a number of initiatives within the building.
-We are keen to work and build upon relationships with partners to offer a variety of initiatives within the building that will go some way to improving lives of individuals within the area with disability issues.
-The team already have good connections with Children's Services and other local volunteer organisation groups that use the space, but the Service is committed to increasing this where The service will continue to work with Property Services to consider and/or address any building amendments required to provide or ease access to our buildings to ensure that Newhaven is compliant with accessibility where possible.
-There is a lift to the rear of the building and sloped access to the front.
-Any capital work will be reviewed with an accompanying access audit to ensure that individuals with disabilities are able to easily access library spaces.
+We are keen to work and build upon relationships with partners to offer a variety of initiatives within the building that will go some way to improving lives of disabled individuals within the area.
+The Service is committed to increasing this where possible to improve and support local customers where we can.
+E.g. health information stands, health checks etc. The service will continue to work with Property Services to consider and/or address any building amendments required to provide or ease access to our buildings to ensure that Seaford Library is compliant with accessibility as it is a relatively new build.
+As part of all capital works an access audit will be undertaken to understand whether any further measures need addressing as part of the works.
+There is a lift to the first floor and there are accessible toilets on both floors.
+Current accessible toilets on the GF and 1st Floor will be maintained